memgonzales/order-brushing-shopee2020/README.md

 - *pandas* - https://pandas.pydata.org/
 - *NumPy* - https://numpy.org/

-The first two are part of the Python standard library while the latter two are open-source, BSD-licensed libraries.
+The first three are part of the Python standard library while the latter two are open-source, BSD-licensed libraries.

 ## About the 2020 Shopee Code League
 The **2020 Shopee Code League**, an initiative of the Singapore-based e-commerce company Shopee, is a two-month coding challenge featuring series of seminars and weekly programming contests on data science, data analytics, and algorithmic thinking.
 As of June 30, 2020, it has drawn the participation of over 20,000 students and professionals from across Singapore, Indonesia, Taiwan, Thailand, the Philippines, Malaysia, China, and Vietnam.